-- ensure that these laws relate to acts committed in national territory and elsewhere, in accordance with the principle of universal jurisdiction - endeavour to trace persons alleged to have committed grave breaches, start legal proceedings against them before their own courts, or extradite them so that they may be tried in another State which has made a prima facie case.
-For States party to Additional Protocol I. obligation also covers grave breaches resulting from a failure to act when under a duty to do so (Art.
-86(1)) - instruct their military commanders to prevent or put an end to grave breaches and to take steps against persons under their authority who are guilty of such offences - afford one another judicial assistance in any proceedings related to grave breaches - take measures necessary to suppress all violations of IHL other than grave breaches.
+- endeavour to trace persons alleged to have committed "grave breaches", start legal proceedings against them before their own courts, or extradite them so that they may be tried in another State which has made out a prima facie case.
+For States party to AP I, this obligation also covers "grave breaches" resulting from a failure to act when under a duty to do so (Art.
+86, para.
+1).;

+- instruct their military commanders to prevent or put an end to "grave breaches" and to take steps against persons under their authority who are guilty of such offences;

+- afford one another judicial assistance in any proceedings related to" grave breaches";